arduino-libraries/Arduino_Cellular/README.md

 12. Install the `Arduino_Cellular` library and its dependencies

-13. Obtain the APN settings from your network operator and add them to the `arduino_secrets.h` file for each sketch.
+13. Obtain the APN (Access Point Name) settings from your network operator and add them to the `arduino_secrets.h` file for each sketch.
 For example:
     ```cpp
+    #define SECRET_PINNUMBER     "" // replace with your SIM card PIN
     #define SECRET_GPRS_APN      "services.telenor.se" // replace with your GPRS APN
     #define SECRET_GPRS_LOGIN    ""    // replace with your GPRS login
     #define SECRET_GPRS_PASSWORD "" // replace with your GPRS password